 User taxes and fees consist of several taxes on consumption, the largest of which is the State sales and compensating use tax.
 The sales and use tax is imposed, in general, on the receipts from the sale of all tangible personal property unless exempted, and all services are exempt unless specifically enumerated.
 Certain charges for meals, admissions, hotel and motel occupancy and dues are also subject to the tax.
 The State sales tax rate is 4 percent, of which 3 percent is deposited in the General Fund and 1 percent is deposited in the Local Government Assistance Tax Fund to meet debt service obligations.
 Receipts in excess of debt service requirements are transferred to the General Fund.
 Although there are numerous exemptions, the most significant are: food; clothing and footwear costing less than \$110; drugs; medicine and medical supplies; residential energy; capital improvements and installation charges; machinery and equipment used in manufacturing; trade-in allowances; and goods sold to federal, state or local governments.
-Legislation enacted in 2000 totally or partially exempted: receipts from the transmission and distribution of energy, certain equipment and services purchased by telecommunications, broadcasting, cable and web hosting companies, virtually all purchases related to farm production, vending machine purchases of food and drink under 75 cents, most purchases made by qualifying businesses located in Empire Zones and pollution abatement equipment.
+Legislation enacted in 2000 totally or partially exempted: receipts from the transmission and distribution of energy, certain equipment and services purchased telecommunications, broadcasting, cable and web hosting companies, virtually all purchases related to farm production, vending machine purchases of food and drink under 75 cents, most purchases made by qualifying businesses located in Empire Zones and pollution abatement equipment.
+Legislation enacted in 2002 lowered the electronic funds transfer threshold for taxpayers from \$1 million to \$500,000.
 Receipts from these taxes and fees are sensitive to economic conditions in the State.

-The State imposes a tax on cigarettes at the rate of \$1.11 per package of 20 cigarettes and imposes a tax on other tobacco products equal to 20 percent of the wholesale price of such products.
+The State imposes a tax on cigarettes at the rate of \$1.50 per package of 20 cigarettes and imposes a tax on other tobacco products equal to 20 percent of the wholesale price of such products.
+Legislation enacted in 2002 will raise this rate to 37 percent effective July 1, 2002.
 The tax rate on cigarettes was raised from 39 cents to 56 cents, and the tax rate on tobacco products other than cigarettes was increased from 15 percent to 20 percent in 1993.
-The tax on cigarettes was raised from 56 cents to \$1.11 per pack on March 1, 2000.
-The revenue derived from the tax is split, with 50.5 percent of receipts deposited in the General Fund and the balance deposited in the Tobacco Control and Insurance Initiatives Pool established by the Health Care Reform Act of 2000.
+The tax on cigarettes was raised from 56 cents to \$1.11 per pack on March 1, 2000 and to \$1.50 per pack on April 3, 2002.
+The revenue derived from the tax is split, with 35.4 percent of receipts deposited in the General Fund and the balance deposited in the Tobacco Control and Insurance Initiatives Pool established by the Health Care Reform Act of 2000.

 Motor fuel and diesel motor fuel taxes are levied at 8 cents per gallon upon the sale, generally for highway use, of gasoline and diesel fuel.
 The diesel fuel tax was reduced from 10 cents per gallon to 8 cents per gallon on January 1, 1996.
 The 2000-01 Enacted Budget contained legislation to deposit additional gasoline and diesel motor fuel taxes in the dedicated transportation funds.
-After the implementation of that legislation, the dedicated funds will receive all receipts from the gasoline tax and 5.75 cents of the 8 cents per gallon diesel tax.
-The General Fund will receive the remaining 2.25 cents per gallon of the diesel tax.
-In addition, the legislation provided that all motor fuel taxes be deposited in the dedicated transportation funds by 2001-02.
+The legislation provided that all motor fuel taxes be deposited in the dedicated transportation funds effective April 1, 2001.